r3ge/KeydropAutocode/readme.md

 ### 3. Running the app
-Run main.exe in order to run the app. or
+Run main.exe in order to run the app.

-You can run slovakia.bat if your from slovakia (also get cookies from keydrop.gg)
+Run slovakia.bat if your from slovakia (also get cookies from keydrop.gg)

 ### 4. Getting BOT Token
 Go to [this site](https://keydrop.pages.dev/) and copy the long line of charachters, then open config.js and paste in the discord_token the string of charachters.